mistermicheels/learning-notes/processes-techniques/Code-review-collaboration.md

     -   Script that automatically checks dependencies for security vulnerabilities and licensing issues, …
 -   Great addition to any reviewing process, allows reviewers to focus on things that really need a human judgement

+## Applying feedback received during review

+For asynchronous and also synchronous review, a lot of feedback will fall into three categories:

+-   _"This will cause specific problem X"_ -> Fix the code
+-   _"I don’t understand what is happening."_ -> Refactor for readability or add documentation
+-   _"In my opinion ..."_ -> Take it or leave it, it's up to you

 ## Resources

 -   [4 Types Of Code Reviews Any Professional Developer Should Know About](https://dzone.com/articles/4-types-of-code-reviews-any-professional-developer)